huginn/huginn_agent/README.md

 ### Running the specs for the Agent Gem

-Running `rake` will clone and set up Huginn in `spec/huginn` to run the specs of the Gem in Huginn as if they would be build-in Agents.
+Running `rake` will clone and set up Huginn in `spec/huginn` to run the specs of the Gem in Huginn as if it were a builtin Agent.
 The desired Huginn repository and branch can be modified in the `Rakefile`:

 ```ruby
 HuginnAgent.load_tasks(branch: '<your branch>', remote: 'https://github.com/<github user>/huginn.git')